deepakhj/cadent/docs/writers.md

     {tablebase}_60s
     {tablebase}_600s

-And only ONE path table
+And only ONE path/tag tables

     {path_table}, {tag_table}, and {tag_table_xref}